Let’s get lost in Morocco | September 11-18, 2027

 Getting there & other details

 Book your international round trip flight to and from Marrakech, our trip starts and ends there.
 We will provide airport transfers on arrivals and departures days only, so if you plan to arrive early or stay late, please notify us with your plans.
-Checkout is 12pm on the final day.
+Checkout is 12pm on September 18.

 Your address in Marrakech will be provided 1 month before departures to Morocco, as well as emergency contact info, a packing list, and any additional info that has been requested.